 La Belle Assemblée, September 1812.

-Princess Elizabeth, after whom this pelisse is named, was the seventh child of George III.
-All of the king’s daughters had very strict and sheltered upbringings.
+In the General Observations on Fashion and Dress in this issue of the magazine, it is mentioned that deep lilac, one of the prevailing colors for the month, and the color of the fabric of this pelisse, is Her Royal Highness Princess Elizabeth’s favorite color.
+Princess Elizabeth was the seventh child of George III.
+All of the King’s daughters had very strict and sheltered upbringings.
 Perhaps as a show of independence, in 1812 the 42-year-old Princess Elizabeth purchased a home in Berkshire as her private residence.
-As that is the only significant news related to the princess in 1812, perhaps that brought her name enough into royal gossip to suggest naming a garment in her honor.
+As that is the only significant news related to the princess in 1812, perhaps that brought her name enough into royal gossip to suggest naming a color in her honor.

 The print is described in the magazine as follows: